 Northernmost railway station

-Udhampur.
-However, the line is being extended through the Kashmir valley to Srinagar and beyond to Baramulla.
-The northernmost station in the Indian subcontinent is Dargai in NWFP, on a branch line from Nowshera (Pakistan).
+The northernmost station in the Indian subcontinent is Dargai in the NWFP, Pakistan, on a branch line from Nowshera.

-Naliya, on the branch line from Bhuj (Traffic is currently suspended due to gauge conversion [8/08]).
-The westernmost BG station is Varvala, slightly to the west of its more well-known neighbour Dwarka, on the Okha line.
+Naliya, on the branch line from Bhuj (traffic is currently suspended because of gauge conversion).
+The westernmost operational station though is Varvala, slightly to the west of its more well-known neighbour Dwarka, on the Rajkot - Okha line.

 Highest railway station

 Ghoom on the DHR (2' gauge), at 2258m (7407').
 This is probably the highest 2' gauge railway station in the world.
 The highest BG station is now Hillar Shahabad, at 1755m (5757'), on the Banihal - Baramulla section of the Kashmir valley line.
 Other stations on the Kashmir valley line are also in the top list for highest stations: Qazigund (1722m - 5649'), Banihal (1703m - 5587').
 Prior to the construction of the Kashmir valley line, Shimliguda at 998m (3272') was the highest station.
 This station is on the Visakhapatnam - Kirandul line (SER).